 - Extreme mood swings or excessive anger, hostility or violent behavior

 Many people who have mental health conditions consider their signs and symptoms a normal part of life or avoid treatment out of shame or fear.
-If you're concerned about your mental health or a loved one's mental health, don't hesitate to seek advice.
+If you're concerned about your mental health, don't hesitate to seek advice.

-Consult your family doctor, make an appointment with a counselor or psychologist, or encourage your loved one to seek help.
+Consult your family doctor or make an appointment with a counselor or psychologist.
 With appropriate support, you can identify mental health conditions and explore treatment options, such as medications or counseling.

 See more In-depth

-- Warning signs of major mental illnesses.
-American Psychiatric Association. http://www.healthyminds.org/Document-Library/Brochure-Library/Warning-Signs-of-Major-Mental-Illnesses.aspx.
-Accessed April 5, 2013.
+- Warning signs of mental illness.
+American Psychiatric Association. https://www.psychiatry.org/patients-families/warning-signs-of-mental-illness.
+Accessed June 10, 2016.